- About

 Zero-Day Exploits | Attacks that target previously unknown vulnerabilities in software or hardware. | Zero-day exploits are dangerous because they occur before a fix is available. |

-Insider Threats | Threats from employees or others with inside access who intentionally or unintentionally cause data breaches or system damage. | |
+Insider Threats | Threats from employees or others with inside access who intentionally or unintentionally cause data breaches or system damage. | Insider threats are responsible for 34% of data breaches . |

 Man-in-the-Middle (MitM) Attacks | Attackers intercept communications between two parties to steal or alter data. | Unsecured public Wi-Fi is a common entry point for MitM attacks. |

-Credential Stuffing | Attackers use stolen login credentials from one breach to access other accounts, exploiting people reusing passwords across multiple sites. | Credential stuffing is often fueled by widespread data breaches and reused passwords. |
+Credential Stuffing | Attackers use stolen login credentials from one breach to access other accounts, exploiting reused passwords across multiple sites. | Credential stuffing is often fueled by widespread data breaches and reused passwords. |

 SQL Injection | Attackers insert malicious SQL code into queries to access, modify, or delete data in a database. | Poorly secured websites and applications are vulnerable to SQL injection attacks, which can lead to sensitive data exposure. |